Homnmah/100score-by-you/README.md

 im sleepy so i dont know about reedme but in general

-you need to inter in your account first then you have defferent menu as admin or user
+you need to inter in your account first then you have different menu as admin or user

-in some plans you have more choices to do deffrent things
+in some plans you have more choices to do different things
 like:
 sell assist: it shows you how many products users buoght and how many products have been sold.
 delete: as admin you can delete products or users with their id in database.